chordtoll/arch-netboot-builder/README.md

 The NAS's IP address should be stored in the `NAS_IP` variable in `build_config.py`.

 The `NAS_USER` account on the NAS machine should be set up to recognize the build machine's root SSH key, and sudo should be configured to not require a password from this user.

+### Network setup
+PXE must be set up to boot from the NAS machine, at path `/grub/i386-pc/core.0`

 ## Invocation
 `./build_image.py` starts the build.